 - a) Explain how VAT is accounted for and administered.
 [2] - b) Explain how the tax point and place of supply are determined.
 [2] - c) Explain the alternative treatments available to small entrepreneurs.
 [2] - d) Explain and apply the principles regarding the valuation of goods and services.
-[2] - d) Recognise the circumstances in which input VAT is non-deductible.
-[2] - e) State the conditions that must be met for input VAT to be recovered on capital assets bought before the commencement of trade.
-[2] - f) Explain how input VAT is recovered in respect of leases.
-[2] - g) Understand the implications of being partially exempt in calculating VAT liability. - h) Explain how excess input VAT is recovered when it relates to fixed asset purchases or where there are lower rated sales.
-[2] - i) Explain how a reduction in output VAT can be obtained in the case of bad debts.
-[2] - j) Calculate the VAT due to/from the tax authorities.
+[2] - e) Recognise the circumstances in which input VAT is non-deductible.
+[2] - f) State the conditions that must be met for

+- input VAT to be recovered on capital assets bought before the commencement of trade.
+[2] - g) Explain how input VAT is recovered in respect of leases.
+[2] - h) Understand the implications of being partially exempt in calculating VAT liability.
+[2] - i) Explain how excess input VAT is recovered when it relates to fixed asset purchases or where there are lower rated sales.
+[2] - j) Explain how a reduction in output VAT can be obtained in the case of bad debts.
+[2] - k) Calculate the VAT due to/from the tax authorities.
 [2]